Influencing dynamics on social networks without knowledge of network microstructure: Results

 \subsubsection{Low $H$ solutions to the IIM problem with ambient fields}

-We can characterise the low field budget solutions to the IIM problem by computing the susceptibility vector $\nabla_{\underline{h}} M^{MF}|_{\underline{h}=0}$ \cite{lynn2017statistical}.
-We performed this computation at the level of blocks for a range of different values of $\beta$.
-Different metastable states were identified using random initial conditions (see Supplementary Section \ref{three_block_phase_diag}).

-The second row of Figure \ref{three_block_phase_diagram} shows each of the components of $\nabla_{\underline{h}} M^{MF}|_{\underline{h}=0}$ as a function of $\beta$.
-The scatter points are coloured according to the different magnetisation values in order to reveal the different metastable states identified in Figure \ref{three_block_phase}.
-The susceptibility was found to depend on the metastable state that the system is assumed to be in.

-In the noisy or high temperate (low $\beta$) setting, the susceptibility of all three blocks approaches the same value.
+We characterise the low $H$ solutions to the IIM problem by computing the magnetisation and component of $\nabla_{\underline{h}} M^{MF}|_{\underline{h}=0}$ associated with each block for each of the metastable solution branches identified in Figure \ref{three_block_phase}.
+Figures \ref{sus_on_phase_1}-\ref{sus_on_phase_4} show how the magnetisation at the level of individual blocks varies as a function of $\beta$.
+We colour the blocks according to the components of $\nabla_{\underline{h}} M^{MF}|_{\underline{h}=0}$.
+Figures \ref{blocksus_1}-\ref{blocksus_4} illustrate how the susceptibility of each block varies as a function of $\beta$ for each solution branch.
+In the noisy or high temperature (low $\beta$) setting, the susceptibility of all three blocks approaches the same value.
 This suggests it is optimal to spread the budget uniformly, which is intuitive as the blocks have the same average degree.
-For large $\beta$, the optimal low $H$ block level influence strategy is to focus all of the budget on one of the three blocks.
-This is block 1 for the most negatively aligned metastable state, block 2 for the two metastable states with moderate magnetisation and block 3 for the metastable state with positive alignment.
-Based on these findings we suggest three different heuristic influence strategies which do not require any knowledge of the SBM connectivity structure.
+For large $\beta$, the optimal low $H$ block-level influence strategy is to focus all of the budget on one of the three blocks.
+In all cases this is the block which has the lowest absolute magnetisation.
+In sub-figures \ref{blocksus_1} and \ref{blocksus_4} we observe an abrupt transition in the block with the highest susceptibility.
+This corresponds to the formation of new solution branches where all three blocks are aligned in the same direction.

-\begin{enumerate} \item{\textbf{Swing voter.} When the component of $\nabla_{\underline{h}} M^{MF}|_{\underline{h}=0}$ associated with block 2 is largest it is optimal to spend most of the budget on the block with no ambient external field.
-We will refer to this as the \emph{swing voter} strategy as it mirrors the tactic used in political campaigns of targeting sub populations who have no strong bias either way.

-In general, it is not reasonable to expect nodes to have ambient fields exactly equal to zero.
-Consequently, we will consider the set of nodes for which:

-where $\psi$ is a positive constant.
-We will use a heuristic which spreads influence equally among the individuals in this set.
-We define the \emph{swing voter} influence strategy, $\underline{h}_{SV}(\psi)$, to be: } \item{\textbf{Negative canceller.} For large $\beta$ there is a metastable state in which all of the spins are aligned in the positive direction.
-In this state the component of $\nabla_{\underline{h}} M^{MF}|_{\underline{h}=0}$ associated with block 3 is largest, which suggests that all of the budget should be applied to the block with negative ambient field.
-The corresponding heuristic strategy we consider involves spending budget to cancel out negative ambient fields.
-Let